Skip navigation

 Before taking vonoprazan, clarithromycin, and amoxicillin,

-• tell your doctor if you have or have ever had jaundice (yellowing of the skin or eyes) or other liver problems while taking vonoprazan, clarithromycin, and amoxicillin.
+• tell your doctor if you have or have ever had jaundice (yellowing of the skin or eyes) or other liver problems while taking clarithromycin.
 Your doctor will probably tell you not to take vonoprazan, clarithromycin, and amoxicillin.

-• tell your doctor if you have or have ever had QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death) or an irregular heartbeat; low levels of potassium or magnesium in your blood; mononucleosis (a virus; also called 'mono'); myasthenia gravis (a disease that causes muscle weakness); or kidney or liver disease.
+• tell your doctor if you have or have ever had QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death) or an irregular heartbeat; low levels of potassium or magnesium in your blood; mononucleosis (a virus; also called 'mono'); myasthenia gravis (a disease that causes muscle weakness); or kidney disease.

 • tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking vonoprazan, clarithromycin, and amoxicillin, call your doctor.
+Vonoprazan, clarithromycin, and amoxicillin may harm the fetus.

 • tell your doctor if you are breastfeeding.
 You should not breastfeed while taking vonoprazan, clarithromycin, and amoxicillin and for 2 days after your final dose.